+Subclass of:

-Subclass of: E36 Visual Item Superclass of: E34 Inscription
+E36 Visual Item

+Superclass of:

+E34 Inscription

+Scope note:

-This class comprises symbols, signs, signatures or short texts applied to instances of E24 Physical Human-Made Thing by arbitrary techniques in order to indicate the creator, owner, dedications, purpose, etc.
+This class comprises symbols, signs, signatures or short texts applied to instances of E24 Physical Human-Made Thing by arbitrary techniques, often in order to indicate such things as creator, owner, dedications, purpose or to communicate information generally.
+Instances of E37 Mark do not represent the actual image of a mark, but the abstract ideal (or archetype) as used for codification in reference documents forming cultural documentation.

 This class specifically excludes features that have no semantic significance, such as scratches or tool marks.
 These should be documented as instances of E25 Human-Made Feature.

-New proposal by MD -issue 463

-This class comprises symbols, signs, signatures or texts applied to instances of E24 Physical Human-Made Thing by arbitrary techniques in order to indicate the creator, owner, dedications, purpose, etc.

-Instances of E37 Mark do not represent the actual image of a mark, but the abstract ideal, as they use to be codified in reference documents that are used in cultural documentation.
+Examples:

-- Minoan double axe mark (Lowe Fri, 2011)
+• Minoan double axe mark (Lowe Fri, 2011)

-- @

-- ■ 2
+• © • 😳

+In First Order Lo

+$E37(x) \Rightarrow E36(x)$

 E39 Actor

+Subclass of:

-Subclass of: E77 Persistent Item
+E77 Persistent Item

+Superclass of:

-Superclass of: E21 Person
+E21 Person

 E74 Group